guardian/jai_2022_sandbox/README.md

 The template includes pre-processing steps for each KB to transform the raw json data into pandas dataframes.
 Each entity in the processed dataset will have an individual ID, an alias and a description field.
-Please be aware the final dataset still contains duplicated entities, i.e. two or more IDs referring to the same "real-world" entity.
+Please be aware the final dataset still contains redundant entities, i.e. two or more IDs referring to the same "real-world" entity.

 ### Text Documents
 The documents originally used in this work were article paragraphs acquired through the [Guardian Content API](https://open-platform.theguardian.com/).
 This dataset is interchangeable with any structured text containing named entities that can be linked to the KBs.
 The text dataset should be used to create annotation files via Prodigy.
-Please refer the `/prodigy` REAME.md for more information.
+Please refer the `/prodigy` README.md for more information.

 ### Prodigy annotations
-The training and test datasets used to train and evaluate the model were manually generated using [Prodigy](https://prodi.gy/).
+Annotations for the training and test datasets were manually generated using [Prodigy](https://prodi.gy/).
 The custom Prodigy recipe used in this task is included in the `/prodigy` folder.

 ## Running the code: